elad661/curlbus/README.md

 After you have API access (if you haven't given up on this stage), install the required dependencies:

-`pip3 install --user -f requirements.txt`
+`pip3 install --user -r requirements.txt`

 And edit config.ini.example to fill in the required values.
 Remeber to point it to the MoT server if you have API access.